 - Stand up and speak out against bullying if you see it happening.
 Especially if you have a young child who makes fun of boy dancers, it’s imperative that you teach them that this is bullying and this is not okay.

 - Support your child if he’s a boy that loves to dance.
 Show him videos of male dancers on TV and share this story with them.

 - Hire dancers for your events, meetings, and parties.
 More awareness in people’s everyday lives that boys dance too is an amazing way to see, in real-time, how important male dancers are to the bigger picture in entertainment.

-Unfortunately, what happened on Good Morning America and Fox News is far from an isolated incidence.
+Unfortunately, what happened on Good Morning America is far from an isolated incidence.
 They happen more often than you’d think in the real world and boys are being bullied and shamed for doing something they love – something that’s fun, rewarding, and masculine.
 Dance is so much more than many people can imagine.

 Let’s all do our part to support boy dancers and all that they bring to our communities.
 And to all of our amazing male dancers here at PEP, we stand with you.
 Thank you for dancing!